yegor256/requs/src/jekyll/index.md

   software requirements specification
 ---

-IEEE 830-1998 says: "<SRS (software requirements specification) should be correct, unambiguous, complete, consistent, ranked for importance and/or stability, verifiable, modifiable, traceable>".
+IEEE 830-1998 says: "SRS (software requirements specification) should be correct, unambiguous, complete, consistent, ranked for importance and/or stability, verifiable, modifiable, traceable".
 Requs is enabling the creation of such documents in plain text format.

 Try online demo: [demo.requs.org](http://demo.requs.org/).